Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 As told by accounts from those who've lived through such times, Galvana's final few days were marked by the feeling of... surrealism.
 Things, on a grander scale, were finally progressing for the better, overall.
 But even as things became easier to end for those outside the walls, the same couldn't be said for the inner elements; the holdouts of the dead imperial order, and their captives.
 Some bore their own pains as they attempted to move on, and the others caused pain.
 Lashing out for misguided self-defense, or for their own benefit after everything had come to an end.
 Fascism doesn't die easily.

 Joshua's sense of reality was still... fuzzy.
 Muddy.
 But he picked up the bag behind them and walked towards the place he called home.
-Bran followed just behind him, listening around for voices or footsteps and occasionally pointing Joshua in the right direction every occasional turn.
+Bran followed just behind him, listening around for voices or footsteps and pointing Joshua in the right direction every occasional turn.
 Even with the tension, things seemed calm enough for a really weird day.

 It wasn't just weird.
 I wouldn't call it that.